nmounzih/craigslist-clone/README.md

 # craigslist-clone
-This was an attempt to make an app like craigslist using Python and Django.
-The app has the ability to create a new user and then login with that user.
-Right now the app has a bug that shows an error after you create a new user but that user will be saved and you can go back and login with the credentials you made.

 A user has the ability to look at listings underneath subcategories.
 At this time, the categories do not have functions other than labels.
 That will be added later.